classicist/rgreek/README.md

     RGreek::Transcoder.is_betacode?(text)
     RGreek::Transcoder.is_unicode?(text)

-What these should be obvious.
+What these do should be obvious.

     RGreek::Transcoder.name_of_unicode_char(c)